 Every student admitted to the University of Chicago Law School is automatically considered for scholarships.

-Admitted students who would like their financial need to be considered must complete the FAFSA and a need application (candidate and parent sections).
+Admitted students who would like their financial need to be considered must complete the FAFSA and a UChicago Need Application (candidate and parent sections).
 The FAFSA and need application are due February 15 (or, for applicants admitted after February 1, two weeks after the date of your admission).

 Submissions received after the deadline will not be considered unless approval from the Admissions & Financial Aid Office has been received.